shane-kercheval/pytorch-template/README.md

 # Branches

-- `mnst-snapshot` contains an example of training a fully-connected and convolutional neural network on the mnist dataset (1 channel; gray)
+- `conv-1-channel-mnist-snaphot`: contains an example of training a convolutional neural net with two layers on the mnist dataset (1 channel - grayscale)
-- `smile-snapshot`:

 # Example - Running CNN Random Search